yagosamu/artefact-ai-assistant/README.md

 I've shipped two RAG-based SaaS with LangChain, so the patterns were already familiar.
 The real draw is the versatility: swapping `ChatAnthropic` for `ChatOpenAI` is one line.
 A native Anthropic SDK loop would be slightly cleaner for two tools, but locks you into one provider.

-Heads up: `create_react_agent` was deprecated in LangGraph 1.0.
-The new `langchain.agents.create_agent` is the recommended path.

 ### Routing through the LLM, not a classifier

 The brief uses "rotear" (route), which could imply a classifier ("is this math? then branch").
 I delegate that decision to the LLM via tool descriptions.
 Adding a new tool is one line in `tools=[...]`.
 The composed query in the demo proves it: the agent calls `currency_converter`, reads the result, then calls `calculator` to apply the fee.
 None of that flow is hardcoded.